cpjobling/eg-151-microcontrollers/src/lab2/README.md

 ## Method

-1. Draw a flow chart of the provided programme
+1. Draw a flow chart of the provided programme.
-2. Replace the number table with your student number.
+2. Replace the number table with one student number.
+3. Add another table for the second student number.

-You are then to use two buttons to select between the two student numbers.
+You are then to use two buttons to select between the two student numbers and calculate the sum.

 * Draw a new flowchart for the revised programme (hint: reuse the code from Exercise 1)
 * Implement the revised programme.